 - GSA’s Office of General Counsel

-- GSA’s Privacy Act Officer
+- GSA’s Privacy Act Officer (GSA-only link)

 The Plain Writing Act of 2010 requires the federal government to write all new publications, forms, and publicly distributed documents in a "clear, concise, well-organized" manner.
-Visit www.plainlanguage.gov for examples of plain language and for information on free training.
+Visit www.plainlanguage.gov for examples of plain language and information on free training.
 Communicating in plain language means the audience can quickly and easily find what they need, understand what they find and act appropriately on that understanding.

-- U.S. Patent and Trademark Office
+- U.S. Trademark and Patent Office

 - GSA’s Office of General Counsel

-- Guidance on Using GSA’s Branding Images
+- Guidance on Using GSA’s Branding Images (GSA-only link)

-The government requires public-facing websites to conduct privacy impact assessments if they collect personally identifiable information.
-They should post a Privacy Act statement that describes the agency’s legal authority for collecting personal data and how the data will be used.
+The government requires public-facing websites to conduct privacy impact assessments if they collect personally identifiable information (PII).
+They should post a “Privacy Act Statement” that describes the agency’s legal authority for collecting personal data and how the data will be used.
 Privacy policies on each website also must be in a standardized machine-readable format such as the Platform for Privacy Preferences Project, or P3P.
-Information on Web 2.0 platforms is accessible by others, so don't disclose information protected by the Privacy Act or other personally identifiable information unless you're authorized to do so in that medium.
+Information on Web 2.0 platforms is accessible by others, so don't disclose information protected by the Privacy Act or other PII unless you're authorized to do so in that medium.
 In addition, the Federal CIO Council has created a Privacy Best Practices for Social Media guide.

 Resource: GSA’s Privacy Program

 The U.S. Code prohibits the use of appropriated funds to lobby a member of Congress.
 You can't use these funds "... directly or indirectly to pay for any personal service, advertisement, telegram, telephone, letter, printed or written matter, or other device, intended or designed to influence in any manner a Member of Congress, a jurisdiction, or an official of any government to favor, adopt, or oppose, by vote or otherwise, any legislation, law, ratification, policy, or appropriation, whether before or after the introduction of any bill, measure, or resolution proposing such legislation, law, ratification, policy, or appropriation. ..."
-Appropriated funds can extend to pay for employees salaries, equipment, office space and so forth.
+Appropriated funds can extend to pay for employees’ salaries, equipment, office space, and so forth.
 These restrictions also apply to social media.
 Refer any questions to GSA’s Office of General Counsel.

-Since many social media technologies excel at enabling information-sharing across the Internet, government programs may use them to share ideas on current and future plans, gather opinions about a variety of issues and strengthen the relationship between the public and government.
-Depending on circumstances (such as targeting specific experts for an online discussion of proposed policy), some of these efforts may meet the functional definition of a virtual or electronic advisory group.
+Since many social media technologies excel at enabling information-sharing across the Internet, government programs may use them to share ideas on current and future plans, to gather opinions about a variety of issues and to strengthen the relationship between the public and government.
+Depending on circumstances (such as targeting specific experts for an online discussion of proposed policy); some of these efforts may meet the functional definition of a virtual or electronic advisory group.
 Those would fall under the purview of the Federal Advisory Committee Act.
 An advisory group meeting held in virtual space instead of office space isn't exempt from the government’s rules on such activities.

 The Federal Advisory Committee Act applies when:

-- A federal agency establishes or uses an advisory group that has at least one member who is not a federal employee; and
+- a federal agency establishes or uses an advisory group that has at least one member who is not a federal employee; and

-- The government is managing and controlling the group in any way, such as selecting members, setting an agenda or consolidating results generated by the group of participants.
+- the government is managing and controlling the group in any way, such as selecting members, setting an agenda or consolidating results generated by the group of participants.

-The Federal Advisory Committee Act does not apply when government agencies seek input and suggestions from the general public on various issues.
+- government agencies seek input and suggestions from the general public on various issues.